improving-minnesota/angular-training/labs/lab-04-modules.md

 ###### Test restoring an employee with success

-- Locate the `TODO` near line #132 and configure a successful reponse:
+- Locate the `TODO` near line #132 and configure a successful response:

 ```javascript
 $httpBackend.when('PUT', '/users/' + employee._id).respond(200);
 ```
 - Now locate the `TODO` near line #135 and test that the employee is restored:
+  - Call the `restore` function on scope
+  - Flush the http backend service.
+  - Test that the `employee.deleted` flag was set to `false`.

 ```javascript
 it('should set the employee to not deleted for the ui', function () {